MS Express Aphrodite

-The MS Express Aphrodite was a ferry originally named St. Columba.
+MS Express Aphrodite was a ferry originally named St. Columba.
 Built in 1977, at the Aalborg Shipyard in Denmark, St. Columba was originally a Sealink UK ferry, operating between Holyhead and Dún Laoghaire in the Irish Sea.
 She laterally operated between Duba and Jeddah for Namma Shipping Lines.
 She was beached at Gadani for scrapping in December 2021.

+St. Columbia was featured in the 1980 film: The Hard Way.